Online Dynamic Programming: Learning Multipaths

 \end{theorem}

-\subsection{Component Hedge on $\kb$-Multipaths}
+\subsection{Component Hedge on Multipaths}

-We implement the CH efficiently for learning of $k$-multipath.
-Here the $k$-multipaths are the objects which are represented as $|E|$-dimensional \footnote{For convenience we use the edges as components for CH instead of the multiedges as for EH.} count vectors $\pivec$ (Definition \ref{def:k-multipath}).
-The algorithm maintains an $|E|$-dimensional mixture vector $\wvec$ in the convex hull of count vectors.
-This hull is the following polytope over weight vectors obtained by relaxing the integer constraints on the count vectors:
+We implement CH efficiently for learning multipaths in a multi-DAG $\Hcal = (V, M)$.
+The multipaths are represented as $|M|$-dimensional count vectors $\pivec$ (see Definition~\ref{def:multipath}).
+The algorithm maintains an $|M|$-dimensional mixture vector $\fvec$ in the convex hull of count vectors.
+This hull is the following polytope obtained by relaxing the integer constraints on the count vectors: